runrig-coop/hedgerows/index.md

 Among the Free Culture Movement's coterie of legal scholars, Lawrence Lessig and Yochai Benkler were arguably its most visible champions, both hailing from Harvard's Berkman Klein Center for Internet & Society.
-In the first few years this was largely on account of the numerous amicus briefs they filed in support of defendants in copyright infringement cases.
+In the first few years their reputations stemmed primarily from the numerous amicus briefs they filed in support of defendants in copyright infringement cases.
 Later on, their published books and several widely viewed TED Talks extended their reach to a larger audience.
 For a few short years, concepts like "remix culture" and "network neutrality" enjoyed a glimmer of popular recognition.
 In the first decade of the new millennium, their work certainly raised public awareness of "the commons" and why it was important.
 This was particularly true among the more technologically savvy, but not exclusively.
 On the other hand, it does not seem that enclosure enjoyed any wider awareness during that period, at least not commensurate with the commons.
 Speaking for myself, I remained oblivious to the term until I learned it from Linebaugh in 2015.
 That was a decade after Lessig cofounded Creative Commons and Benkler had popularized the notion of "commons-based peer production."
 For his part, Benkler put both the commons and enclosure front and center in his earliest essays on the topic, such as "The Commons As A Neglected Factor of Information Policy" and "Free as the Air to Common Use: First Amendment Constraints on Enclosure of the Public Domain," from 1998 and 1999, respectively.
 I haven't found anything more than passing references to enclosure in Lessig's works.
 Regardless, it didn't seem to make as many inroads with technologists the way the commons had.

 There were other figures, however, who I don't personally recall from the Free Culture Movement's highpoint of popularity, and who didn't receive as much